MHovenkamp/ATP/README.md

 ###### FROM HERE TO THERE
 ```
 FROM sommig TO DECLARE

 FROM START TO sommig

 FROM INPUT TO n
 FROM 0 TO result
-// start while loop
-FROM n TO < 1 : 12 // end loop
+FROM n TO if
-FROM n TO >= 1 : 8 // start loop
+FROM if TO >= 1 : 1 ELSE 4
-FROM n TO LINE
+FROM if TO LINE
 FROM result TO result - n
 FROM n TO n + 1
-FROM 6 TO LINE //end loop, restart
+FROM -5 TO LINE

+FROM result TO OUTPUT

+FROM END TO sommig

+FROM sommig : 4 TO result
 FROM result TO OUT

-FROM END TO sommig
 ```